dibikhin/treasurer/README.md

 #### Scenario 1: Funds above threshold should be withdrawn

-*Given that* User's account has an amount above threshold
+*Given that* User's account has balance above threshold
 *And* the account is active
 *And* the account is not deleted
-*And* the amount minus spending is above threshold
+*And* the balance minus spending is above threshold
 *When* the User tries to spend the amount of money
-*Then* the account's amount should be reduced by the amount
+*Then* the account's balance should be reduced by the amount

 #### Scenario 2: Funds below threshold should not be withdrawn

-*Given that* User's account has an amount below threshold
+*Given that* User's account has balance below threshold
 *And* the account is active
 *And* the account is not deleted
 *When* the user tries to spend the amount of money
-*Then* the account's amount should not be changed
+*Then* the account's balance should not be changed

 #### Scenario 3: Funds above threshold should stay above threshold

-*Given that* User's account has an amount above threshold
+*Given that* User's account has balance above threshold
 *And* the account is active
 *And* the account is not deleted
 *And* the amount minus spending is below threshold
 *When* the User tries to spend the amount of money
-*Then* the account's amount should not be changed
+*Then* the account's balance should not be changed

 ## Requirements
 * .NET Core
 * Node.js

 ## Components
+* accounts_api.
+API for managing Balance and Account CRUD
 * TestApi.
 Dummy web app at http://localhost:5000.
 Returns a string on `GET /`
 * FuncTester.
 Console app.
 Pings http://localhost:5000/ and prints result to console.

+## Accounts API

+### Balance endpoint
+Get balance, deposit, withdraw, transfer.

+### Account endpoint
+CRUD.
+Excluding Account.Balance.

 ## Guide
 Start TestApi then start FuncTester.
 The terminal should be flooded with ping messages.

 ### Starting TestApi
-Open a terminal in Acckeeper's folder, then:
+Open a terminal in Treasurer's folder, then:

 ```
 cd TestApi